ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 Yes.

-Reading through all of these papers takes a lot of time, and it is quite a bit more than usual (apparently, record-breaking!) influx of papers.
+Reading through all of these papers takes a lot of time, and it is quite a bit more than the usual (apparently, record-breaking!) influx of papers.
 With such heavy volume I decided to do some pre-review of a few papers.
 And, in doing so, I can hopefully get everyone to reach consensus a little faster about them.

-I post my sentiment at the end of each section, over the spectrum Strongly in Favor, in Favor, Neutral, Against, and Strongly Against (the same polling strategy as the working and study grounds in the C++ Standards Committee).
+I post my sentiment at the end of each section, over the spectrum Strongly in Favor, in Favor, Neutral, Against, and Strongly Against (the same polling strategy as the working and study groups in the C++ Standards Committee).

 # Starting Simple